How CDN Work?

-Despite the unstoppable expansion and popularity of CDNs, plenty of business owners and website developers still question its importance.
+Despite the unstoppable expansion and popularity of CDNs, plenty of business owners and website developers still question their importance.
 Will a company really be left behind if it doesn’t make use of the technology?
 Isn’t that just going to add to the sore the company budget already carries?
 Unless one doesn’t understand how CDN works, it’s never going to make sense.

 But think about it: if the world’s leading companies such as Amazon, CNN, and Youtube, all use CDNs, it must really mean something, right?
 This article aims to explore why website owners should start looking into CDNs.